hihanifm/WindowsNetworkManager/README.md

 - Verify the delay is set to a value > 0
 - Check that packet interception is started (status should show "Running")
 - Review console logs for error messages

+### Cannot access web interface from other devices

+- **Check Windows Firewall:** Ensure port 8080 is allowed for incoming connections
+- **Verify IP address:** Make sure you're using the correct IP address (check console output or `/api/network` endpoint)
+- **Network connectivity:** Ensure devices are on the same network (same WiFi/LAN)
+- **Firewall on other devices:** Check if other devices' firewalls are blocking the connection
+- **Try localhost first:** Verify the interface works at `http://localhost:8080` on the host PC

 ## Security Notes